 B. Unauthorized Payment Transactions

 Statement of Your Liability.
-Please tell us IMMEDIATELY if you believe your Google Wallet Account username and password or your Google Wallet Card have been lost or stolen.
-You may contact us via phone at: 1-855-492-5538 or email at: [our Contact Us page] , or by writing to us at:
+Please tell us IMMEDIATELY if you believe your Google Payments Account username and password have been lost or stolen.
+You may contact us via phone at: 1-855-492-5538 or email at our Contact Us page, or by writing to us at:

 Google Payment Corp. – Complaints Handling